jcgr11/GBM-Simulations/README.md

 # Monte Carlo simulation for stock price dynamics using a recursive form of the Geometric Brownian Motion SDE
-* The purpose of this project is to quantify and vizualize the uncertainty and randomness inherent in stock price movement.
+The aim of this project is to develop a quantitative model that can measure and visualize the inherent uncertainty and randomness in the movement of stock prices.
+By analyzing the fluctuations in the market, the model provides valuable insights that can assist in evaluating the behavior of securities and forming well-supported hypotheses around future actions that could be taken.

+It should be emphasized that the model is not intended to predict the future movement of stock prices with complete accuracy, but rather to provide probabilistic estimates that can inform decision-making.
+As with any quantitative model, the accuracy of the output is subject to the quality and quantity of the input data, as well as the assumptions and limitations of the model itself.
+Therefore, it is important to approach the model's outputs with a healthy degree of skepticism and critical thinking, and to use it in combination with other sources of information and expertise.

 ## References:
 * Geometric brownian motion. (n.d.). https://www.quantstart.com/articles/Geometric-Brownian-Motion/